Financial Planning for Chronic Kidney Disease Patients

 Over 1 in 7 U.S. adults, or an estimated 37 million Americans, have chronic kidney disease.
 Treating chronic kidney disease, particularly end-stage renal disease, incurs substantial costs.
 In 2021, Medicare spending for older users diagnosed with chronic kidney disease reached $76.8 billion, nearly a quarter of all spending for that age group, while expenditures for those with end-stage renal disease totaled $52.8 billion after inflation adjustment.

-Resources are available to help you manage the financial implications of chronic kidney disease treatments, ranging from government programs like Medicare and Medicaid to financial assistance from nonprofit organizations.
-Tap into these resources and engage in strategic financial planning to save money while ensuring you receive the necessary treatment.
+Resources are available to help you manage the financial implications of chronic kidney disease treatments, from government programs like Medicare and Medicaid to financial assistance from nonprofit organizations.
+Tap into these resources and engage in strategic financial planning to save money while ensuring you receive necessary treatment.

 Costs of Chronic Kidney Disease Treatments